-On April 14, 2014 Governor Andrew M. Cuomo announced that New York had finalized terms and conditions with the federal government for a groundbreaking waiver that will allow the state to reinvest $8 billion in federal savings generated by Medicaid Redesign Team (MRT) reforms.
+On April 14, 2014 Governor Andrew M. Cuomo announced that New York had finalized terms and conditions with the federal government for a groundbreaking waiver that will allow the state to reinvest up to $6.42 billion in federal savings generated by Medicaid Redesign Team (MRT) reforms.

 The funds are to address critical issues throughout the state and allow for comprehensive reform through a Delivery System Reform Incentive Payment (DSRIP) program.
 The DSRIP program will promote community-level collaborations and focus on system reform, specifically a goal to achieve a 25 percent reduction in avoidable hospital use over five years.

 The Centers for Medicare & Medicaid Services (CMS) is changing the way Medicare and Medicaid pay for hospital care by rewarding hospitals for delivering services of higher quality and higher value.
 With pay-for-performance, hospitals, nursing homes, and other providers are required to demonstrate that patients receive the most effective care possible, with fewer re-admissions, appropriate emergency room utilization, good follow-up care and efficient use of electronic medical records.

 DSRIP Funds are intended to support qualified providers with more money over the next five years, through a period during which fee-for-service revenue will decline, but financial rewards based on performance will not yet be fully developed.

 1. Transformation of the healthcare safety net at both the system and state level

 2. Reducing avoidable hospital use and improve other health and public health measures at both the system and state level